Pinera aims for center in tight battle for Chile's top job

 "We're not going to demand anything in return," said Kast, who defended deceased Chilean dictator Augusto Pinochet during the campaign.

-(Reporting by Antonio de la Jara and Mitra Taj, Additional reporting by Dave Sherwood, Felipe Iturrieta and Reuters TV; Editing by Steve Orlofsky and Rosalba O'Brien)
+(Reporting by Antonio de la Jara and Mitra Taj, Additional reporting by Dave Sherwood, Felipe Iturrieta and Reuters TV; Editing by Rosalba O'Brien and Cynthia Osterman)